themorlan/openREM/docs/upgrade_linux.rst

 Update the DICOM Store settings
 ===============================

-Log in to the web interface, and navigate to ``Config``, DICOM networking.
+Log in to the web interface, and navigate to ``Config``, ``DICOM networking``.

 The remote nodes should be correct from the old system, but the DICOM Store SCP settings will need updating.
 Modify the store, and add the hostname ``localhost``.

 After you have clicked ``Submit``, the status page should show the server is alive.
+If it isn't, go and check the status of Orthanc again (we may have checked it too quickly before).